-- Project Management Up to 25 percent (25%) of the grant funds for a development project may be spent on project management costs (CEQA compliance, planning and design, architecture and engineering, construction plans, direct project administration/management). - 2.
-Personnel or employee services Costs for services of the Grantee's employees directly engaged in project execution must be computed according to the Grantee's prevailing wage or salary scales, and may include fringe benefit costs such as vacations, sick leave, Social Security contributions, etc., that are customarily charged to the recipient's various projects.
-Costs charged to the project must be computed on actual time spent on a project, and supported by time and attendance records describing the work performed on the Project as well as payroll records.
-Overtime costs may be allowed under the recipient's established policy provided the regular work time was devoted to the same project.
+- 1. Project Management Up to 25 percent (25%) of the grant funds for a Development project may be spent on project management costs (CEQA compliance, environmental impact reports and assessments, planning and design, architecture and engineering, construction plans, direct project administration/management). - 2.
+Personnel or employee services Costs for services of the Grantee's employees directly engaged in Project execution must be computed according to the Grantee's prevailing wage or salary scales, and may include fringe benefit costs such as vacations, sick leave, Social Security contributions, etc., that are customarily charged to the recipient's various projects.
+Costs charged to the Project must be computed on actual time spent on the Project and evidenced by time and attendance records describing the work performed on the Project as well as payroll records.
+Overtime costs may be allowed under the recipient's established policy provided the regular work time was devoted to the same Project.

-Salaries and wages claimed for employees working on State grant funded projects must not exceed the Grantee's established rates for similar positions.
+Salaries and wages claimed for employees working on State grant funded Projects must not exceed the Grantee's established rates for similar positions.